New Commercial Construction

 • Any outstanding fees have been paid.

-• General contractor and sub-contractors (MEP’s) have confirmed through their portal account.
+• General contractors and subcontractors (MEPs) have confirmed through their portal account.

-• The pre-con meeting with Site Development has been completed.
+• The SDP permit has been issued, and the pre-con meeting with Site Development has been completed.

 The general contractor is responsible for printing the full-sized red-line plans and keeping them on-site at all times.